Powers of the theta divisor and relations in the tautological ring: The -relations and Pixton's double ramification cycle relations

 Fix a genus $g\geq 0$ and an integer $n>0$ such that $2g - 2 + n > 0$, and let

 be a vector satisfying the condition

 Define the locus $\ZgA \subset \Mgn$ to consist of marked curves $(C,p_1,\ldots,p_n)$ satisfying

 Then $\ZgA$ is of pure codimension $g$ in $\Mgn$.
-Eliashberg posed the question of computing the class $[\ZgA]$ of $\ZgA$, in the cohomology or the Chow ring of $\Mgn$, and of defining and computing the extension of $[\ZgA]$ to $\oMgn$.
+Eliashberg posed the question of computing the class $[\ZgA]$ of $\ZgA$, in the cohomology or the Chow ring of $\Mgn$, and of defining and computing an extension of $[\ZgA]$ to $\oMgn$.